Azure/iotedgedev/README.md

 > Use `sudo` for Linux.
 You __will not__ be able to build on the Raspberry Pi, because the .NET Core SDK does not support ARM.
 You can build on an x86 based machine and deploy to Pi.

 ```
-iotedgedev modules --build --deploy
+iotedgedev build --deploy
 ```

-The- `--build` command will build each module in the `modules` folder and push it to your container registry.
+The- `build` command will build each module in the `modules` folder and push it to your container registry.
 The- `--deploy` command will apply the generated `.config/deployment.json` configuration file to your IoT Edge device.
+You could also call `deploy` directly with `iotedgedev deploy`.

 You can configure what modules will be built and deployed by using the `ACTIVE_MODULES` env var in the `.env` file.
 You can configure which Dockerfiles get built and deployed by using the `ACTIVE_DOCKER_DIRS` env var.